ohbm/hackathon2022/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 Thank you!

-*After submittion, we will assign a 'project monitor' to follow your submission.
+*After submission, we will assign a 'project monitor' to follow your submission.
 If at any time you need help or anything is unclear, please add a comment and ping your project monitor.
 Our team is here to help!*

 ----------------------------